-In The Art of Revision: The Last Word, forthcoming on November 2 from Graywolf Press, Peter Ho Davies delivers a long-overdue and deeply satisfying exploration of a frequently discussed yet widely misunderstood and underestimated aspect of every writer’s working life.
+In The Art of Revision: The Last Word, published on November 2, 2021, by Graywolf Press, Peter Ho Davies delivers a long-overdue and deeply satisfying exploration of a frequently discussed yet widely misunderstood and underestimated aspect of every writer’s working life.
 The author of three novels, including A Lie Someone Told You About Yourself (Mariner Books, 2021), and two story collections, begins his careful study of revision by addressing its invisibility, with the majority of readers and writers seeing only the final draft.
 Davies uses examples from his own books as well as from the work of other writers, including Raymond Carver, Carmen Maria Machado, and Flannery O’Connor, to illustrate his points.
 By turns deeply personal and intellectually rigorous, The Art of Revision: The Last Word is a moving appeal to writers on the importance of reflecting not only on their process, but also on their lives.
 The following is an excerpt from the first chapter.

 As a teacher of writing, I’ve often been struck by the sense that revision is an overlooked, under-addressed, even invisible aspect of our work: the “elephant in the workshop,” if you will.
 It’s notionally what most of our discussion in fiction classes, or constructive feedback from any trusted reader, points toward.
 Ideally the value—the lessons, the suggestions, the encouragement and energy—of such feedback extends into revision of the stories shared.
 But while a typical manuscript critique will raise issues about a draft and discuss possible remedies, the revisions resulting from those discussions are themselves likely to remain invisible to most of us.
 Even students I work with in an MFA program may only share a couple drafts of a story over two years, and then not always with the same readers.
 The upshot is that for all the work we share, we don’t get to see very much of each others’ revision process.